 Our finding that the identity and position of the seed mismatch can exert such a striking influence on the added affinity conferred by 3′ pairing raised the question of how this added affinity might differ for canonical sites, which have no seed mismatches.
 To answer this question, we analyzed the AGO-RBNS results from random-sequence libraries, focusing on 5-nt 3′ site sites in the optimal register and aggregating results for the 5 most optimal loop lengths (Fig S5).
 Overall, the additional affinities conferred by 3′ pairing associated with canonical sites fell within the range of affinities conferred by 3′ pairing associated with seed-mismatched sites (Fig S5).
-These results showed that even the highest-affinity seed-matched sites can be improved with optimally positioned 3′-supplementary pairing.
+Thus for most miRNAs, even the highest-affinity seed-matched sites can be improved with optimally positioned 3′-supplementary pairing.
+The exception was miR-7, for which a contribution of 3′ pairing was difficult to detect for both seed-mismtached and seed-matched sites.

 The optimal 3′-pairing register depends on the identity of the 3′ sequence.

 To begin to examine the determinants of the optimal 3′-pairing register, we repeated the AGO-RBNS procedure with let-7a variants that had single-nucleotide insertions and deletions that shifted the let-7a 3′ sequence by a single nucleotide in either direction while maintaining the length of the miRNA (Fig 5A, let7a(–1) and let7a(+1)).
 Analysis of these new datasets revealed that the optimal 7-nt 3′ site (UACAACC) remained the same, regardless of the shift in the register of the corresponding segment within the let-7a variant.
-Thus, the preferred register of 7-nt 3′ sites, which was 11–17 for let-7a, shifted to 10–16 for let-7a-minus-1 and to 12–18 for let-7a-plus-1 (Fig 5B and 5C).
-These results showed that particularly favorable 3′ sites, such as UACAACC, can dictate the preferred register of pairing and that this phenomenon can help to confer different optimal registers to different miRNAs.
+Thus, the preferred register of 7-nt 3′ sites, which was 11–17 for let-7a, shifted to 10–16 for let-7a(–1) and to 12–18 for let-7a(+1) (Fig 5B and 5C).
+These results showed that particularly favorable 3′ pairing, such as that involving nucleotides 11–17 of let-7a, can dictate the preferred register of pairing and that this phenomenon can help to confer different optimal registers to different miRNAs.

-Moreover, there is not change in the 3′ pairing contribution across different seed-mismatched sequences (Fig 5B compare rows).
 This observation can be further quantified by comparing the correlation between 3′ pairing matrices of the register shifted let-7a variants to the wildtype let-7a matrices (Fig S4); specifically, register 10 and 11 are most correlated between the minus1/WT 3′ pairing matrices, and 12 and 11 for the plus1/WT 3′ pairing matrices (R2 = 0.9x and 0.9y, respectively).
 The high correspondence of 3′ pairing contribution for offset registers to offset guide miRNAs strongly suggests that the sequence of the 3′ end of the miRNA dictates its preferred register for pairing.

 AGO2 inhibits pairing to the end of most miRNAs but can be overcome by basepairing energetics